-- The Meeting Order provides that Unitholders, being Registered Unitholders that hold one or more Trust Units solely for and on behalf of themselves and Beneficial Unitholders as of 5:00 p.m.
+- 5.9 The Meeting Order provides that Unitholders, being Registered Unitholders that hold one or more Trust Units solely for and on behalf of themselves and Beneficial Unitholders as of 5:00 p.m.
 (Toronto time) on June 16, 2014 (the "Unitholder Record Date") are entitled to receive notice of and vote at the Unitholders' Meeting.
-The Declaration of Trust requires the Unitholder Record Date to be at least 28 days prior to the Unitholder Meeting Date. - 5.10 To ensure that all Unitholders receive notice of the Unitholders' Meeting, the Transfer Agent will provide copies of the Notice to Unitholders to Broadridge Financial Solutions Inc. ("Broadridge") and to each Registered Unitholder, as of the Unitholder Record Date, that the Transfer Agent is aware of, and has contact information in respect of (a) for such Registered Unitholders in respect of Trust Units held by any such Registered Unitholder solely for and on behalf of itself; or (b) for distribution by Broadridge to the Beneficial Unitholders as of the Unitholder Record Date. - As soon as reasonably practicable following the Unitholder Record Date and receipt of the Notice to Unitholders from the Transfer Agent, Broadridge shall send the Notice to Unitholders and the Voting Instruction Form for Beneficial Unitholders (the "VIF") to the Beneficial Unitholders.
+The Declaration of Trust requires the Unitholder Record Date to be at least 28 days prior to the Unitholder Meeting Date. - Agent will provide copies of the Notice to Unitholders to Broadridge Financial Solutions Inc. ("Broadridge") and to each Registered Unitholder, as of the Unitholder Record Date, that the Transfer Agent is aware of, and has contact information in respect of (a) for such Registered Unitholders in respect of Trust Units held by any such Registered Unitholder solely for and on behalf of itself; or (b) for distribution by Broadridge to the Beneficial Unitholders as of the Unitholder Record Date. - 5.11 As soon as reasonably practicable following the Unitholder Record Date and receipt of the Notice to Unitholders from the Transfer Agent, Broadridge shall send the Notice to Unitholders and the Voting Instruction Form for Beneficial Unitholders (the "VIF") to the Beneficial Unitholders.